Warning against Misleading Requests for Payment

-If you receive requests for payment, offers or invoices relating to your IP right pending at the DPMA from companies where you doubt the legitimacy of the request for payment and which are not included in the list above, please send an e-mail to the Customer Care and Services of the DPMA with an example attached.
+If you receive requests for payment, offers or invoices relating to your IP right pending before the DPMA from companies where you have doubts about the legitimacy of the request for payment, you can contact our Customer Care and Services any time.
+If you have not found the company in question in our list, please send an e-mail to email@example.com and provide an example in the attachment.

-Holders of international registrations who received a communication can contact WIPO directly to find out if the communication received is indeed an official communication by WIPO.
+Holders of international registrations of marks who received a communication can contact WIPO directly to find out if the communication received is indeed an official communication by WIPO:

 - For this purpose, please call the International Bureau (phone: +41 22 338-9111) or send an e-mail to firstname.lastname@example.org

 - In addition, you may contact the Legal Division of the Madrid Union with respect to any query concerning this and any other legal issue: email@example.com